 Sometimes it’s a “wake up call” that punches you square in the face that makes you take stock of your life and your relationships.
 Typically, a health crisis is the catalyst for such revelations.
 I should know, I had one.
 But interestingly enough, a pandemic seems to have the same effect.
 I know that I’ve recently been asking these questions of myself, “What relationships do I most value?” and “Am I doing my part to contribute to these relationships in a meaningful way?”

-Most of us have been sitting at home for the past few months doing our part to “flatten the curve” of the coronavirus, but what have we been doing to heighten the curve of our relationships?
+Most of us have been sitting at home doing our part to “flatten the curve” of the coronavirus, but what have we been doing to heighten the curve of our relationships?

 Instead of “breaking bread” with our friends and loved ones, we’ve eaten all of our quarantine snacks (some of us within the first 48 hours) in the solitude of our own homes.